romanschejbal/reactgirls/docs/intro.md

 ### Functions

-When we create applications of any size, we need tools that help us organise the code so we can [easily reason about](https://softwareengineering.stackexchange.com/questions/351244/easy-to-reason-about-what-does-that-mean) it as it grows.
+When we create applications of any size, we need tools that help us organize the code so we can [easily reason about](https://softwareengineering.stackexchange.com/questions/351244/easy-to-reason-about-what-does-that-mean) it as it grows.
-In this tutorial, we'll focus on __functions__ as one of the many tools that helps us organise code.
+In this tutorial, we'll focus on __functions__ as one of the many tools that help us organize code.

 Let's look at an example: